kyverno/website/content/en/docs/Writing policies/external-data-sources.md

 Kubernetes is powered by a declarative API that allows querying and manipulating resources.
 Kyverno policies can use the [Kubernetes API](https://kubernetes.io/docs/reference/using-api/api-concepts/) to fetch a resource, or even collections of resource types, for use in a policy.
 Additionally, Kyverno allows applying [JMESPath (JSON Match Expression)](https://jmespath.org/tutorial.html) to the resource data to extract and transform values into a format that is easy to use within a policy.

-A Kyverno Kubernetes API call works just as with kubectl and other API clients, and can be tested using existing tools.
+A Kyverno Kubernetes API call works just as with `kubectl` and other API clients, and can be tested using existing tools.

-For example, here is a command line that uses `kubectl` to fetch the list of pods in a namespace and then pipes the output to [`jp`](https://github.com/jmespath/jp) which counts the number of pods:
+For example, here is a command line that uses `kubectl` to fetch the list of `Pods` in a `Namespace` and then pipes the output to [`jp`](https://github.com/jmespath/jp) which counts the number of pods:

 ```sh
 kubectl get --raw /api/v1/namespaces/kyverno/pods | jp "items | length(@)"